 Seychelles is an island paradise strategically located off East Africa, surrounded by the warm waters of the Indian ocean.
-The archipelagic, tropical country boasts scattered islands with long stretches of white sand beaches, rich flora and fauna, and friendly locals.
+This archipelagic, tropical country boasts scattered islands with long stretches of white sand beaches, rich flora and fauna, and friendly locals.

 What to Do in Seychelles

-There are numerous things to do in Seychelles, activities that will appeal to adrenalin junkies, adventure seekers, and those seeking solitude.
+Here we round up seven Seychelles activities that will appeal to adrenalin junkies, adventure seekers, and those seeking solitude.
 So if you’re looking for activities to do in Seychelles alone, with your significant other, or with the kids, our list is for you.

 1. Live the Island Life

-Some of our best go-to Seychelles beaches are the Anse Georgette beach on Praslin island.
+Some of the best go-to Seychelles beaches are the Anse Georgette beach on Praslin island.
 Though open to the public, Anse Georgette beach cove is not as crowded because it is located on the grounds of Lemuria Resort, limiting the number of visitors.

 Besides Anse Georgette beach, Beau Vallon Beach is another must-visit when you travel to Seychelles.
 Frequented by both local and foreign tourists, this famous lagoon of Seychelles is packed with restaurants, beach shacks, and bars.